 Warehouse modeling consists of designing the warehouse configuration model by mapping from concrete warehouse structures perceived from a physical standpoint.
-This is the first phase which must be accomplished prior to setting up an ITS.
+This first phase must be accomplished prior to setting up an ITS.
 The following are the two main concerns of a warehouse model in this phase:

-- 1. Transportation facility network, which includes position information (e.g., the physical location and reachable areas) and properties, (e.g., the capacity and toxicity of items transported in the network). - 2.
-Appropriate available storage places, which includes their physical locations and properties (e.g., storage capacity and type of goods they can store).
+- Transportation facility network, which includes position information (e.g., the physical location and reachable areas) and properties, (e.g., the capacity and toxicity of items transported in the network). - Appropriate available storage places, which includes their physical locations and properties (e.g., storage capacity and type of goods they can store).